 Counting

-Mr. Haktuk is working in his garden, when he digs up an ancient pot.
+Mr. Haktuk is working in his garden when he digs up an ancient pot.
 He and his wife soon learn it is a magical pot.
 They fill their hut with gold, excited that their luck has changed.
 When they both fall into the pot, the real trouble begins!

-Buy it: Two of Everything: A Chinese Folktale on Amazon
+Buy it: Two of Everything at Amazon

 25. How Many?
 (Talking Math) by Christopher Danielson